stemformulas/stemformulas.github.io/content/formulas/bernoullis-principle/index.md

 {{< katex >}}

-The formula for Bernoulli's Principle (also known as Bernoulli's Equation) states that for incompressible, inviscid, steady-flow fluid, the following is true for two points along a streamline in the flow of the fluid:
+The formula for Bernoulli's Principle (also known as Bernoulli's Equation) states that for two points along the streamline of an incompressible, inviscid, steady-flow fluid, the sum of the pressure, kinetic energy per unit volume, and potential energy per unit volume remains constant:

 ## Pressure Form